COLLEGE ADMISSIONS DECISION NOTIFICATIONS HAVE ARRIVED!

 Congratulations!
-Last year at this time, many of you were involved in visiting college campuses.
+Last year at this time, many of you were involved in visiting college campuses virtually.
 You set out to identify and further hone your academic interests and prepare to begin the application process.

 Now here we are a year later and you have acceptances in hand and within the next four to five weeks, you’ll be placing an enrollment deposit.
-There’s a high probability that much has changed since you applied a few months ago- your interests, your family finances and sadly, we are in the middle of the COVID-19 pandemic precluding campus visits and even leaving you wondering whether you will enroll in the fall of 2020 (I’ll be writing a separate blog about admissions deferral and gap years in a few days).
+There’s a high probability that much has changed since you applied a few months ago- your interests, your family finances and sadly, the COVID-19 pandemic likely precluded campus visits and even leaving you wondering whether you will enroll in the fall of 2021 (I’ll be writing a separate blog about admissions deferral and gap years in a few days).

-I’m so proud of all students – our recent acceptances include:
+I’m so proud of all students – a sample of our recent acceptances include:

 It’s true that most college campuses fill housing preferences in order of deposit, so I can understand the concern.
 That said, all dorms on campus have a bed, a shower and are remarkably similar.
 There’s no really terrible dorm!
 There is very little correlation between the time spent in the dorm and your success academically or your campus social experience.
 Consider this: Will the students in the last dorms to fill differ somehow from their peers who made their decision earlier?
 Of course not!
 No matter which dorm you’re in, you’ll meet wonderful new friends and have great experiences.
 Concerned about dining options?
 No problem; your dining plan allows you to eat your meals at any campus venue.